Contact Information

 Take in the incredible view of Lake Superior from Black Beach near Silver Bay / Paul Vincent

-Cross-country skiing at Theodore Wirth Park / Waqar Ahmad
+Theodore Wirth Park trailhead / Waqar Ahmad

 The northern lights over Lake Superior / Alister Olson